adxsrc/lict/README.md

         ...,
     ]

-This metainer is very similar to the original definition of `hierarchical`.
+This lict is very similar to the original definition of `hierarchical`.
 If we reorder the content in the above form and compare it side-by-side with the original definition, they become